rin5um/modbus-security-bridge/README.md

 ChemicalPlant (192.168.95.10 ~ 192.168.95.13)

+Kali Linux is placed inline between the Chemical Plant and PLC using ARP spoofing.
+This allows the security bridge to inspect and block Modbus packets in real time.

 ## Blocking Rules
 - FC6 (Write Single Register) with abnormal values
 - FC16 (Write Multiple Registers) with abnormal values